Publishing on Medium is easy. Getting real results on Medium? That’s harder.

 Here are a few tips to consider:

 Every article on Medium is tagged to its proper category, so this should help provide some inspiration on what to write.
-The current top five categories on Medium include:
+Some of the popular categories on Medium include:

 Other popular topics to write about on Medium include money, culture, education, comics, photography, spirituality, fashion, music, humor, and others.
 As you can see, there are many diverse interests on the platform.

 Medium isn’t exactly the spot to publish sales and marketing-heavy content.
-As a business, you can obviously include your links when necessary but don’t push your product or service too much within the content.
+If you’re representing a business, focus on thought leadership, not lead gen. Include links where natural, but don’t structure your piece as a funnel.
 As a matter of fact, Medium itself says this is generally frowned upon in their writing community.

 An actionable way to engage with your readers on Medium is to encourage them to ‘clap’ if they find your article valuable.
 Claps are considered in Medium’s ranking algorithm, and many claps can catapult your article in the eyes of more readers.

 Your goal as a writer should never be to mislead readers into clickbait, and you should double down on this when it comes to Medium.
-Also, Medium is adamant about not peddling pseudoscience or bad health advice.
-As Siobhan O’Connor, VP of Editorial at Medium, would say:
+Authenticity wins.
+Share real stories, show vulnerability, and offer original analysis rather than surface-level summaries.
+Medium’s audience doesn’t just want “takes”, they want substance.

 It is strongly encouraged to post original insights and perspectives.
 Medium states that aggregating content is frowned upon, and plagiarizing other people’s work can lead to a few consequences.
 If caught plagiarizing, the original author could issue a cease and desist, request a reference link, force a complete rewrite, or negotiate a royalty.

 The easy way to avoid all of this is simply not plagiarizing.
 Instead, map out your thoughts and conduct meaningful research before you begin typing.
-To learn more, read our guide on the five most common types of plagiarism today.
+To learn more, read our guide on the five most common types of plagiarism.

 So, you have an idea of what to write and how to write it, but how do you get the most out of your content?
 How do you ensure people are seeing and reading your articles?
-It starts with on-page elements.
+Here’s what to check before you hit publish.

 On-page writing elements refer to individual tweaks made to a piece of content to improve its searchability and user-friendliness.
 This is commonly done for SEO reasons, but Medium has on-page tweaks that can be made to increase visibility as well.